 An example action might be: “Board Member A to check in with Board Member B regarding Finance Committee reports”.
 Ensuring action items are properly captured and assigned to the person responsible during the meeting ensures anything that needs to be actioned isn’t missed.
 It also gives you a chance to follow up with members and judge their performance to evaluate whether you have any “dead weight” on your board of directors.

 6. Have All Board Members Undertaken Governance Training?

 While not quite in the same vein as the more structural suggestions above, ensuring that your board members have engaged in some sort of training or professional development in the past 12 months helps ensure they are current on governance practice.
 They might also bring back other ideas for further improvements to your board meetings that aren’t listed above.
 See if there’s an annual conference or other board learning event you can send your members to so they’re up-to-date on best practices.

 There’s Always Something to Improve in Board Meetings

 Even if your board appears to be functioning well, there will still be areas you can potentially improve.
 Take the time to look carefully at each aspect of your board meeting and question whether it could be done differently or improved.

-Raphael is the Managing Director of Better Boards, Better Boards is a leading provider of director professional development for-purpose driven organisations and convenor of the largest annual gathering of not-for-profit (NFP) and for-purpose directors in the Southern Hemisphere, the Better Boards Conference.
+Written by Raphael Goldworthy.
+Raphael is the Managing Director of Better Boards, a leading provider of director professional development for purpose-driven organisations, and convenor of the largest annual gathering of not-for-profit (NFP) and for-purpose directors in the Southern Hemisphere, the Better Boards Conference.
 Raphael has spent a decade working closely with, and building educational programs for, NFP directors, boards and executives.